 Apply for and obtain a valid Class A, B, C, or D hunting permit from the Wisconsin DNR.
 This process can take months and may require a signature from your health care provider, so apply early.

-If you are interested in granting Tomah n.a.s.a permission to use your land in the Tomah area for a handicap hunt in the future, please contact our Large Game Committee Chairman.
+If you are interested in granting Tomah n.a.s.a permission to use your land in the Tomah area for a disabled hunt in the future, please contact our Nate Boehm our Large Game Committee Chairman at 406-871-9211.
 The deadline to submit an application to the Wisconsin DNR to sponsor a hunt is June 1st.
 We will gladly assist you in filing that application.

 Large Game Committee Goal

 Do you like to fish?
 If you do and have been missing out, we offer opportunities for you or someone you know to get out and hook a big one!
-Contact our Fishing Committee Chairman for more information.
-We will be holding pond fishing events in June and August as well as ice fishing events in the winter.
+Contact Tim Millin, our Fishing Committee Chairman, at 608-343-4190 for more information.
+We will be holding pond fishing events in early summer and Fall as well as ice fishing events in the winter.

 Through a partnership with the Tomah City Parks Department and generous sponsors, we have placed a wheelchair accessible fishing pier on Lake Tomah.
 You can enjoy many hours of easy-access fishing.
 The pier is equipped with two benches.